Tom Garcia-Sanchez

 Current position

 Since October 2024, I have been a PhD student at IMT Nord Europe (Lille, France), under the supervision of David Coupier and Viet Chi Tran.
 My thesis is titled "The Directed Spanning Forest: coalescence versus dimension".
-The broader research goal is to study natural problems associated with some random geometric graphs — such as their number of connected components, scaling limits, and the behavior of their infinite paths, including asymptotic directions.
+The broader research goal is to study natural problems associated with some random geometric graphs such as their number of connected components, scaling limits, and the behavior of their infinite paths, including asymptotic directions.

 Areas of interrest

 I am particularly interested in probabilistic models built from simple and natural local rules that give rise to rich and complex macroscopic behavior.
+More concretely, my interests include problems related to stochastic geometry, random graphs and percolation.

 Short CV